lukas-weber/Carlo.jl/docs/src/index.md

 ```@repl
 using Pkg
-Pkg.add("LoadLeveller")
+Pkg.add("Carlo")
 ```

 ## Usage

-In order to work with LoadLeveller, a Monte Carlo algorithm has to implement the [AbstractMC](@ref abstract_mc) interface.
+In order to work with Carlo, a Monte Carlo algorithm has to implement the [AbstractMC](@ref abstract_mc) interface.
 A full example of this is given in the reference implementation for the [Ising](https://github.com/lukas-weber/Ising.jl) model.

 Then, to perform simulation, one writes a *job script* defining all the parameters needed for the simulation, which could look something like the following.
 ```@example
 #!/usr/bin/env julia

-using LoadLeveller
+using Carlo
-using LoadLeveller.JobTools
+using Carlo.JobTools
 using Ising

 tm = TaskMaker()